eshaham/israeli-bank-scrapers/README.md

 }
 ```

-# Israeli-bank-scrapers-core
+# `Israeli-bank-scrapers-core` library

+> TL;DR this is the same library as the default library.
+The only difference is that it is using `puppeteer-core` instead of `puppeteer` which is useful if you are using frameworks like Electron to pack your application.
+>
-> TL;DR Usually you will want to use the default variation, core variation is relevant for specific use cases.
+> In most cases you will probably want to use the default library (read [Getting Started](#getting-started) section).

-Israeli bank scrapers library is published in two variations:
+Israeli bank scrapers library is published  twice:
- 1. [israeli-bank-scrapers](https://www.npmjs.com/package/israeli-bank-scrapers) - the default variation, great for common usage as node depdency in server application or cli.
+ 1. [israeli-bank-scrapers](https://www.npmjs.com/package/israeli-bank-scrapers) - the default variation, great for common usage as node dependency in server application or cli.
- 2. [israeli-bank-scrapers-core](https://www.npmjs.com/package/israeli-bank-scrapers-core) - extremely useful for applications that bundle node_modules like Electron applications.
+ 2. [israeli-bank-scrapers-core](https://www.npmjs.com/package/israeli-bank-scrapers-core) - extremely useful for applications that bundle `node_modules` like Electron applications.

+ ## Differences between default and core variations

  The default variation [israeli-bank-scrapers](https://www.npmjs.com/package/israeli-bank-scrapers) is using [puppeteer](https://www.npmjs.com/package/puppeteer) which handles the installation of local chroumium on its' own.
 This behavior is very handy since it takes care on all the hard work figuring which chromium to download and manage the actual download process.
 As a side effect it increases node_modules by several hounded megabytes.

- The core variation [israeli-bank-scrapers-core](https://www.npmjs.com/package/israeli-bank-scrapers-core) is using [puppeteer-core](https://www.npmjs.com/package/puppeteer-core) which is has the same library as puppeteer except that it doesn't download chromium.
+ The core variation [israeli-bank-scrapers-core](https://www.npmjs.com/package/israeli-bank-scrapers-core) is using [puppeteer-core](https://www.npmjs.com/package/puppeteer-core) which is exactly the same library as `puppeteer` except that it doesn't download chromium when installed by npm.
 It is up to you to make sure the specific version of chromium is installed locally and provide a path to that version.
 It is useful in Electron applications since it doesn't bloat the size of the application and you can provide a much friendlier experience like loading the application and download it later when needed.

  To install `israeli-bank-scrapers-core`:
 ```sh